Resocram/Virtual-Quantum-Error-Detection/README.md

 ## Report ##

-A supplementary report that describes the work in reproducing the virutal quantum error detection can be found in 400Q_Report.pdf
+A supplementary report that describes the work in reproducing the virtual quantum error detection can be found in 400Q_Report.pdf

 ## User Guide ##